conda/conda/docs/source/index.rst

 .. figure::  ../../img/conda_logo.svg
    :align: center
+   :width: 50%

    ..

 |

 :emphasis:`Package, dependency and environment management for any language---Python, R, Ruby, Lua, Scala, Java, JavaScript, C/ C++, FORTRAN`

 Conda is an open source package management system and environment management system that runs on Windows, macOS and Linux.
-Conda quickly installs, runs and updates packages and their dependencies and easily creates, saves, loads and switches between environments on your local computer.
-It was created for Python programs, but it can package and distribute any software.
+Conda quickly installs, runs and updates packages and their dependencies.
+Conda easily creates, saves, loads and switches between environments on your local computer.
+It was created for Python programs, but it can package and distribute software for any language.

 Conda as a package manager helps you find and install packages.
 If you need a package that requires a different version of Python, you do not need to switch to a different environment manager, because conda is also an environment manager.
 With just a few commands, you can set up a totally separate environment to run that different version of Python, while continuing to run your usual version of Python in your normal environment.

-In its default configuration, conda uses the hundreds of packages at repo.continuum.io that are built, reviewed and maintained by Continuum Analytics\ |reg|.
+In its default configuration, conda can install and manage the thousand packages at repo.continuum.io that are built, reviewed and maintained by Continuum Analytics\ |reg|.

 Conda can be combined with continuous integration systems such as Travis CI and AppVeyor to provide frequent, automated testing of your code.

-Pip install conda uses the released version on PyPI.
+Pip install conda (new in conda 4.3) uses the released version on PyPI.
 This version allows you to create new conda environments using any Python installation, and a new version of Python is installed into those environments.
 These environments are still considered Anaconda installations.

+@electronwill: do you know why we are discussing pip install conda, and should that be conda install pip?
+I added the (new in conda 4.3) to try to clarify but it still seems muddy to me.

-Conda is included in all versions of
-:ref:`Anaconda\ |reg| <anaconda-glossary>`,
-:ref:`Miniconda <miniconda-glossary>` and
+Conda package and environment manager is included in all versions of :ref:`Anaconda\ |reg| <anaconda-glossary>`, :ref:`Miniconda <miniconda-glossary>` and :doc:`/anaconda-repository/index`.
-:doc:`/anaconda-repository/index`.
 Conda is also included in the Continuum `subscriptions <https://www.continuum.io/anaconda-subscriptions>`_ of Anaconda, which provide on-site enterprise package and environment management for Python, R, Node.js, Java and other application stacks.
 Conda is also available on PyPI, although that approach may not be as up to date.

 .. toctree::